Take 5 Free Online Anger Management Classes

 Understand the differences between a man’s anger and a woman’s anger.
 This is essential knowledge contributing to your anger management success.

 You have now taken five online anger management classes.
 Return and review this material.

-When you master the information in these anger management classes, you will be a better person for yourself and others.
+When you master the information in these free anger management classes, you will be a better person for yourself and others.

 The following are additional sources for information on free online anger management:

 - Anger Management Test, Tips, and Videos (more free anger management classes near me by the author of this online anger management class, Abe Kass)

 - Anger management training Wikipedia

 - Anger information from the American Psychological Association